-It can sometimes be a struggle to find doctors accepting new patients.
+It can sometimes be a struggle to find doctors accepting new patients in British Columbia.
 But longitudinal health care relationships with a family physician are critical for maintaining health and wellness.
 If you are looking for a doctor accepting new patients, we have some suggestions!

 Visit your Divisions of Family Practice website to find local resources.